linuxfox2509/mc-launcher/README.md

 # Minecraft Launcher

 This project is a simple Minecraft launcher built in Rust.
-It provides functionality to start the Minecraft game, manage game profiles, and handle configurations.
+It provides functionality to start the Minecraft game, select versions and nothing more

 ## Project Structure